rkanter/Open-iTerm-or-Terminal-Here.../README.md

 ==============================

-This project generates an Applescript app that you can put in your Finder toolbar which will open an iTerm or Terminal tab at the current directory.
+This project generates an Applescript app that you can put in your Finder toolbar which will open an iTerm tab or Terminal window at the current directory.

 ![alt text](media/iterm_toolbar.png "iTerm Toolbar")